wrossmorrow/machtests/README.md

 Read `.env` and prepare a "default" environment to be loaded for _any_ test, and store that (1) in the "global" environment, for values constant over all tests, using `export` and (2) in a file `.defaults` for values that might be overridden in particular tests or test suites.

-### Load Correct Test Environment
+### Load Correct Test-Specific Environment

 Load variables defined in `.defaults` _and_ any test-suite-specific variables in `tests/*/.env`, should that exist at runtime.
 Also, parse the "frontmatter" of any particular test script to define or override variables that are expected or appropriate for particular tests.

 ### Run Monitored Tests

 Actually run the included test scripts and monitor relevant system data about those runs.
 Right now we store test duration (execution time), total/average CPU utilization at test start time, and memory availability/usage _on the whole machine_ at test start time.

 It would also be good, though more resource intensive, to store CPU utilization and memory statistics for the test processes (and children) themselves.
 Perhaps this can be an overridable option.
+Moreover, this shouldn't be done for very fast tests.
+It would probably only make sense to collect such data for tests that take many seconds or minutes, not sub-second tests.

-**TODO:** Write a function in `test.sh` to collect, at a higher frequency than the test run, CPU and memory statistics for a running test script and all its children.
+**TODO:** Write a function in `test.sh` to collect, at a higher frequency than the test run, and only for "long running tests", CPU and memory statistics for the actual execution of a test script and all its children.
 Incorporate these data into the result outputs and uploads.

 ### Collect and Organize Output